Can You Take A Break During A Filibuster

 Public Opinion

 Public opinion on the filibuster is divided.
 Some support it as a necessary check on the power of the majority, while others view it as an obstacle to progress.
 Polling data suggests that opinions on the filibuster often depend on partisan affiliation, with members of the minority party more likely to support it.
-However, there is also a growing sense among the public that the Senate is dysfunctional and that the filibuster contributes to this problem.
+Even so, there is also a growing sense among the public that the Senate is dysfunctional and that the filibuster contributes to this problem.

 Tips and Expert Advice